Michael Aspel: Personal life

 Aspel has been married three times and had seven children, including one who died at three days.
 He married Dian Sessions in 1957.
-They had two sons; one son died age 29 of cancer.
+They had two sons; one son died aged 29 of cancer.
 The couple divorced in 1961.
 Aspel married Anne Reed, a TV scriptwriter, in 1962 and they had twin children, one son and one daughter, before divorcing in 1967.
-In 1977, Aspel married actress Elizabeth Power, best known for her role as Christine Hewitt in EastEnders.
+In 1977, Aspel married actress Elizabeth Power, later best known for her role as Christine Hewitt in EastEnders.
 The couple had two sons; a third died at three days old, and a fourth was stillborn.

-Aspel left her in 1994 for a production assistant on This Is Your Life, Irene Clarke, and they are still together, as of 2025.
+He left her in 1994 for a production assistant on This Is Your Life, Irene Clarke, and they are still together, as of 2026.
 They live in Weybridge, Surrey.

 As a supporter of the charity Cancer Research UK, Aspel was made a Freeman of the borough of Elmbridge, Surrey, in April 2008.

 A 2004 article in The Independent reported that Aspel had a dormant case of non-Hodgkin lymphoma.
 He gets it checked annually.

 Charity work

 Aspel is a Vice-President of The Children's Trust, a UK charity for children with brain injury.

 He is also a Patron and long time supporter of the Princess Alice Hospice, Esher and The British Evacuees Association.

-Aspel is one of nine presidents of Better Planet Education.
+He is one of nine presidents of Better Planet Education.